flor-master/clone-demo/README.md

 ## Step 2

 Create a branch on your fork.
-Then, solve the problem.
+Then, solve the problem and write tests.

 **DO NOT SPEND MORE THAN 2 HOURS**